Lewis and Clark Bridge (Ohio River)

 The Lewis and Clark Bridge is a bridge that crosses the Ohio River northeast of downtown Louisville, Kentucky and is part of a ring road around the Louisville metropolitan area, connecting two previously disjointed segments of Interstate 265.
 It was known as the East End Bridge for 30 years since its conception and while under construction, and renamed by Indiana officials on the day of its opening, December 18, 2016.
 The bridge provides for walking and bicycling.
 For motor vehicles, tolling began on December 30, 2016.

+The two "Clark" bridges in Louisville are named after different people: this bridge's name refers to William Clark of the Lewis and Clark Expedition, while the Clark Memorial Bridge in Downtown Louisville is named for his brother, George Rogers Clark.

 History

 The design for what was then known as the East End Bridge is the result of the $22.1 million, four-year Ohio River Bridges Study, which found that solving the region's traffic congestion would require the construction of two new bridges across the Ohio River and reconstruction of the Kennedy Interchange in downtown Louisville.

 Limited land acquisition began in 2004.
 Construction costs totaled $242 million at the end of January 2017.

 On June 4, 2019, the two disjointed sections of I-265 were finally connected under AASHTO approval, with the Indiana State Road 265 designation decommissioned and replaced by I-265.
 However, the Kentucky Route 841 designation mostly concurrent with I-265 in Kentucky has remained.